ryanallen/articles/markdown/UXPin/app-design-process.md

 > And all for the want of a horseshoe nail.
 > — [George Herbert](https://en.wikipedia.org/wiki/George_Herbert)

 The [Five Whys Technique](http://www.adb.org/sites/default/files/publication/27641/five-whys-technique.pdf) is an iterative question-asking technique used to explore the cause-and-effect relationships underlying a particular problem to help you find the root cause of that problem.
-Why is it important to find the root of the problem?
-It is important to find the root cause of the problem because solving a symptom isn't a permanent solution.
-If your leg hurts you could take painkillers to dull the pain, but you will not be fixing the root of the problem, just a symptom.
-If you went to the doctor and she determined that your leg hurt because you broke a bone, you could address the broken bone, which is the root of the pain problem.
-To use [the Five Whys Technique](http://www.shmula.com/jeff-bezos-5-why-exercise-root-cause-analysis-cause-and-effect-ishikawa-lean-thinking-six-sigma/987/) to determine the root of our problem, we first start with our original problem:
+To use [the Five Whys Technique](http://www.shmula.com/jeff-bezos-5-why-exercise-root-cause-analysis-cause-and-effect-ishikawa-lean-thinking-six-sigma/987/) to determine the root of our problem we first start with our original perceived problem:

 **I have too much stress.**